FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/storage/mpt.md

 ## State

 Data is stored in accounts in Ethereum.
-Each account stores contract (user) code, parameter, nonce, etc., which is retrieved by account addres.
+Each account stores contract (user) code, parameter, nonce, etc., which is retrieved by account address.
 Ethereum makes address as the key for query of account by MPT.

 As the change of account data, the hash will change accordingly.
 Meanwhile, hash of the MPT root changes too.
 Different account data indicates different MPT root.
 For this aspect, Ethereum proposes a concept called State, in which the hash of MPT root is called State Root.
 Different state roots refers to different states, and will lead to different MPT root nodes.
 And then search account data of this state from different root nodes through account address.
 Different state may lead to different MPT root nodes and accounts.